Serhiy Kokurin: Biography

 Serhiy Kokurin was born on 1 January 1978 in Simferopol, Crimean Oblast (Ukrainian SSR, USSR).
 On 28 December 1997 he pledged his allegiance to the Ukrainian people.
 During his military service Kokurin went from private to warrant officer and was the chief of his unit's logistics service.

 On 18 March, Kokurin was killed on watch duty during the Russian assault on the 13th Photogrammetric Center of the Central Military Topographic and Navigation Main Directorate of Operations of the Armed Forces of Ukraine.

-According to the Russians, he was killed by a sniper, and a sniper from the same location also killed one rebel (Ruslan Kazakov) and wounded another.
-The Ukrainian government insists that the sniper was a soldier of the Armed Forces of the Russian Federation.
+Russian press started to distribute fake that Kokurin was killed by a sniper.
+Ukrainian witnesses disprove this version: attackers broke into Ukrainian military establishment, opened chaotic fire with automatic weapons, and fired at the observation tower.
+Death report says "Kokurin was killed by two 5.45 mm bullets fired from the bottom up", proving that one of the fighters from Girkin's unit killed Kokurin.

-Kokurin was survived by his wife, son, and unborn child, all of whom relocated to Odessa.
+Kokurin was survived by his wife, son, and unborn child, all of whom relocated to Odesa.